jc972271/CP3407_Assessment/user_stories/user_story_04_CreateProfiles.md

 * Insert screenshots of completed.
 * If you have multiple versions (changes between iteractions), show them all.
 !
 [User Registration UI](../Images/login_ui_2.png)

+# Testing

+## Developer Testing:
+While testing we entered multiple fake profiles and then checked the database to ensure the profiles were saved.

+## User Testing:
+Upon accessing the create profile screen our user was easily able to enter their details and create their profile.